 Furthermore, Dave argues, a VAT might accompany a LOWERING of income taxes so that it appears like we have a lower tax bracket.
 Dave argues this affects the most wealthy people in the country the most, because they consume the most (disposable luxury items), and so taxpayers might approve.

 Well, given the number of proposals for “taxing the rich” going on in Washington DC right now, a VAT seems more likely than ever before.
-Now is a good time to talk to your wealth manager!
+Now is a good time to talk to your financial advisor!